 Through the donations made by Trinity Health staff, Board members and other friends, the Foundation

 exceeded its goal by raising more than $11,400 this year.
 In addition to the monetary donations, Trinity Health staff members helped to pack and deliver the baskets to area families.

-“Thanks to the wonderful generosity that has been displayed Trinity Health Foundation eclipsed the goal that we set for this year,” said Al Evon, director of the Trinity Health Foundation.
-“The donations that were made are greatly appreciated and will positively impact families in the region.
-Our partnership with KHRT and the Horn of Plenty makes a difference in the health and wellness of the community and gives families hope at a critical time of the year.”
+“Thanks to the wonderful generosity that has been displayed by Trinity Health staff members, Board members, and other friends of Trinity Health Foundation, we eclipsed the goal that we set for this year.
+The donations that were made are greatly appreciated and will positively impact families in the region.
+Our partnership with KHRT and the Horn of Plenty makes a difference in the health and wellness of the community and gives families hope at a critical time of the year.” – Al Evon, Director, Trinity Health Foundation

 A perspective on the Horn of Plenty by a staff member who helped deliver the gift baskets to families in need.